mlml/autovot/README.md

 #### Sound file format
 * Wav files sampled at 16kHz mono
+	* You can convert wav files using a utility such as [SoX](http://sox.sourceforge.net/), as follows:

+         `sox input.wav  -c 1 -r 16000 output.wav`

 #### TextGrid file format
 * Saved as text files with .TextGrid extension